fredrkl/nvimsetup/README.md

 If using iTerm2 on macOS, the _meta key_ is not enabled by default.
 To enable it, go to `Preferences > Profiles > Keys` and select `Left option key acts as +Esc`.

+## Tmux

+This neovim setup works well with [tmux](https://github.com/tmux/tmux/wiki).
+I have created a [tmux setup](https://github.com/tmux/tmux/wiki) that works well with this neovim setup.

 ## Tips

 It can be benefitional to remap `Caps Lock` key to the `Ctrl` key.
 The `Ctrl` is used a lot in neovim, and it is easier to reach the `Caps Lock` key using the home row.